 - All the input that was received at the meetings and via email and letters was transcribed and compiled into an Assessment Input report.

-- NEW!!!
-The Draft Assessment Report is now available!
-This document identifies ecological, social and economic conditions, trends, and any risks to sustainability of the Gila National Forest resources.
+- The Draft Assessment Report identifies ecological, social and economic conditions, trends, and any risks to sustainability of the Gila National Forest resources.
 Thanks to everyone that shared input, suggestions, data, plans, references, and other information sources for the Gila National Forest assessment.
 It is a large document so one recommendation is to use the hyperlinks in the table of contents and/or the bookmarks to navigate around the report to find the chapters that you are most interested in.
 There is a summary at the end of each chapter.